 - Vanilla extract

-- Sweet potato – we want about a cup of mashed, steamed sweet potato, so about 2 medium sweet potatoes or one large.
+- Sweet potato - our main ingredient adds some natural sweetness and fudgy texture to the brownies.
+We want about a cup of mashed sweet potato so about 2 medium sweet potatoes or one large.

 - Soy milk - or whatever non-dairy, plant based milk you have on hand .